SAP-archive/cloud-businessrules-templates/README.md

 4. SAP WebIDE Full-Stack service enabled in SAP Cloud Platform.

 ## Project Overview
-This has following template projects:
+Here are the details of templates:
+- rulesmanager
   - An SAPUI5 Application which helps you understand how to embed decision table control in your custom application.
     - It has these standard folder structure:
       - webapp/view/app.view.js - This is the main file where you will learn how-to embed the RulesBuilder SAPUI5 control in the application.
       - webapp/controller/app.controller.js - This file will contain the implementation to (a) Initialize business rules vocabulary and decision table models, (b) Setup Rule Builder control and associate rule expression language to it and (c) Implement button control to drive the lifecycle of the business rules like Edit, Save, Activate and Deploy.
       - webapp/snippets - This folder contains the code snippets that will be inserted in the template during the learning session.
       - webapp/resources - This folder contains the source files for view and controller for reference.

+- workflows
  - SAP Cloud Platform Workflow template project **/workflow/purchaseorderapprovaltemplate.zip** which shows how to consume business rules in workflow.

+- rulesprojects
+ - SAP Cloud Platform Business Rules templates that can be imported and extended to learn on how to author and deploy business rules in SAP Cloud Platform.

 ## Deployment
+There are different deployment routes to these templates:
-After you have implemented the view and controller in **rulemanager** template, you can deploy the SAPUI5 application in your SAP Cloud Platform account.
+- After you have implemented the view and controller in **rulemanager** template, you can deploy the SAPUI5 application in your SAP Cloud Platform account.
 To do so, right click on the project and choose option: **Deploy --> Deploy to SAP Cloud Platform**.
-Similarly, after you have configured **workflow** template for service task, you need to deploy the template project and workflow.
+- After you have configured **workflow** template for service task, you need to deploy the template project and workflow.
+- After you have extended the authoring of the **rulesprojects** templates, you need to deploy the respective business rules service from the Manage Rules Application in SAP Cloud Platform Business Rules service

 ## Authors
 Archana Shukla